coq-community/coq-plugin-template/README.md

 ## Caveats

-- Coq's linker cannot track dependencies properly, thus YMMV when linking against 3rd party libs, see
+- Coq's linker cannot track dependencies properly, thus YMMV when linking against 3rd party libraries.
 - `coqdep` emits some warnings that should be hard failures, we recommend you treat them as such.